 Science Facts say there are two main types of germination in plants: The Epigeal (bean) germination and Hypogeal germination (pea).
 To learn more click on Science Facts.

 The length of time for seeds o germinate in the AeroGarden is much quicker because of consistent

 - Bright, broad-spectrum light

 Some of my seeds started sprouting between 4 to 7 days, and others began to germinate between 7 to 14 days and be ready for harvest 4 to 6 weeks later.
 Crops can last up to 6 months.

 Seed Germination Facts

-Will old seeds still germinate.
-Yes, many seeds can germinate some years later.
+Will old seeds still germinate?
+Yes, many seeds can germinate years later.
 Seeds must have a growth hormone called “gibberellin”, which is needed by the seed to grow and become a seedling once it has shed the seed coat.
 If the embryo is immature, it will not germinate until maturity.

 Factors that affect seed germination

 If you are growing your seed outdoors, they will need the right environment, and if germinating them indoors, they will need a beneficial environment to sprout.

 - Water, as we have mentioned above water is essential for the seed to start activating